 JUAN GONZALEZ: And that court stenographer’s statement, has it ever gone before a judge on this case?

 ROBERT BRYAN: Juan, it went before the court yesterday.
-I said — from my lips — and I said, "Understand, these are the words of Judge Sabo, not Robert R. Bryan."
+I said — from my lips — and I said, “Understand, these are the words of Judge Sabo, not Robert R. Bryan.”
 But our focus yesterday is interesting, with all the energy by the prosecution to kill my client.
 The focus yesterday was on constitutional crimes committed by the prosecution.
-What the whole focus was primarily was on the death penalty, I’d say 20% and 80% on racism in the District Attorney’s office of Philadelphia.
+What the whole focus was primarily was on the death penalty, I’d say 20 percent, and 80 percent on racism in the District Attorney’s Office of Philadelphia.
 And in all of my years of doing this kind of work, I find yesterday’s hearing, as I think back on it this morning, as unprecedented.
 These judges, how they’ll rule, we do not know, but they were very troubled — that was very clear — about the racism in this case.

 JUAN GONZALEZ: One of the main points that you were raising was the jury selection process in the original trial, right?

 AMY GOODMAN: The number of challenges of potential white jurors versus black jurors.
 Could you talk about that?